LoopNet: Business

-Loopnet connects sellers with buyers over an open and free network.
-As of April 2022, LoopNet had more than 8 million registered members and over 11 million unique monthly visitors.
+LoopNet connects tenants and buyers with owners over an open and free network.
+As of April 2023, LoopNet had more than 12 million unique monthly visitors.

-LoopNet's business model involves selling memberships to its site.
-Paid or Premium Membership confers additional benefits.
+LoopNet's business model involves selling memberships to its site to those that lease or sell Commercial Real Estate.
+Paid or Premium Membership confers additional benefits with a free model existing but only showing those listings to groups with CoStar membership.